aslushnikov/homepage/README.md

 I planned it as a homepage and did it for fun, and here it is: my *naive CMS*.

 Here's only one kind of documents: projects.
-Their description is done via YAML-files, which you can find in folder `./projects`
+They are described via YAML-files which you can find in folder `./projects`

 The list of all files and their order is determined by `./projects/list.yml`